Interview by Digistorm

 First and foremost I am looking for partners who are agile and responsive.
-When investigating a new product (software or hardware) a sales rep is normally the first port of call, however if they don’t respond to an enquiry, or are complacent throughout the trial period, I quickly lose faith in how they will manage and support us in the future.
-When it comes to larger projects a lack of a SLA (service level agreement) is always a warning sign as I have to know we have an exit strategy in place should we need it.
+When investigating a new product (software or hardware) a sales rep is normally the first port of call, however, if they don’t respond to an enquiry, or are complacent throughout the trial period, I quickly lose faith in how they will manage and support us in the future.
+When it comes to larger projects a lack of an SLA (service level agreement) is always a warning sign as I have to know we have an exit strategy in place should we need it.
 My approach is definitely a ‘fail fast’ model of execution and I’m just lucky that I work in an environment where we are all encouraged to take risks, learn from our mistakes and move on, and this allows for greater innovation and at a much faster rate too.

-In my role as CDO I am charged with ensuring we have a fully integrated digital ecosystem, unified data organisation and integrations that allow our business systems to operate to their optimum.
+In my role as CDO, I am charged with ensuring we have a fully integrated digital ecosystem, unified data organisation and integrations that allow our business systems to operate to their optimum.
 The option of a Schoolbox app through Digistorm was a ‘no brainer’ for us, as they already had a good working relationship with Schoolbox, the integration was already in place and the sales and support teams were a pleasure to work with.

 Digistorm was lucky enough to be selected as one of your software partners.
 Why did you choose Digistorm and how do we fit into the bigger picture for the school?

 Digistorm were recommended to me by Schoolbox, our LMS provider.
 I’d met with many app developers over the years, but most were coming into the education sector thinking naively that they could charge Native app prices for what was a simple Web app.
-Having been a Small Business Management Lecturer in the past I’ve always been a big believer in small businesses focussing in on what they do best, and to be wary of diversifying away from their core offering.
-To me it makes far more sense to partner and integrate with specialists, rather than trying to mimic and reinvent the wheel, and this approach often leads to a far better outcome for all concerned.
+Having been a Small Business Management Lecturer in the past I’ve always been a big believer in small businesses focussing on what they do best, and to be wary of diversifying away from their core offering.
+To me, it makes far more sense to partner and integrates with specialists, rather than trying to mimic and reinvent the wheel, and this approach often leads to a far better outcome for all concerned.
 I think this has definitely been the case with Schoolbox and Digistorm.

 “Technology simply needs to be embedded in everything we do, every process and in every classroom.”